Shipping and Transporting Hazardous Materials and Dangerous Goods

 UNM departments may use CHEMTREC’s emergency phone numbers listed below on all your HazMat shipments originating and/or terminating in the USA, following these instructions.

 CHEMTREC must have a HazMat profile on file PRIOR to each shipment.
 The information provided varies depending on the type of shipment.
-Details of how to submit profiles are given below, or if you prefer to have SRS coordinate your profile submission please contact Chemanji Shu-Nyamboli (firstname.lastname@example.org) for assistance.
+Details of how to submit profiles are given on the ChemTree website www.chemtree.com.
+Or if you prefer to have SRS coordinate your profile submission please contact Chemanji Shu-Nyamboli (firstname.lastname@example.org) for assistance.